SC EPSCoR Solicitation Number 8-CRP2019

 - Objectives of the Proposed Work and Relevance

 State the objectives of the proposed work and explain how it relates to MADE in SC research priorities outlined in the Program Objectives section.
-Proposers must identify the activity or activities that the proposal addresses from the “List of Research Activities by Research Cluster” by specifying the Goal, Objective and the specific activity or activities.
+Proposers must identify the activity or activities that the proposal addresses from the “List of Strategic Research Activities” by specifying the Goal, Objective and the specific activity or activities.

 - Prior Relevant Research